Taylor Heinicke: Atlanta Falcons

 In the 2024 offseason, the Falcons signed free agent Kirk Cousins and selected Michael Penix Jr. in the first round of the 2024 NFL draft, making Heinicke expendable.

 Los Angeles Chargers

 On August 29, 2024, the Falcons traded Heinicke to the Los Angeles Chargers in exchange for a conditional seventh-round pick in the 2025 NFL draft (Pick 218; Jack Nelson).
 Heinicke spent the season as the primary backup to Justin Herbert, appearing in four games and only attempting five passes during the 2024 season.

 On March 13, 2025, Heinicke signed a one-year, $6.2 million contract extension with the Chargers.
-On August 26, Heinicke was released by the Chargers as part of final roster cuts.
+On August 26, Heinicke was released by the Chargers as part of final roster cuts after losing the backup job to Trey Lance.

+On May 7, 2026, Heinicke announced his retirement from professional football on social media.